Blog

 Mobile homes also give high returns on investment (ROI) due to a low initial investment.
 They are cheaper to operate and maintain than a building.

 But there are downsides to renting mobile homes to invest as well.
 Mobile homes don’t appreciate in value over time.
 They depreciate as soon as they are bought, and depreciate more the more they are used.
-Renting mobile homes gives cash flow, not a return on the original investment.

 Mobile homes also can be difficult to maintain to meet Department of Housing and Urban Development (HUD) requirements.
 Inspections often reveal water damage, mold, and other structural issues that must be dealt with in frequent upkeep.
 Lot rent is also an expense mobile homes have that traditional homes do not.
 Because of the often cheaper price of mobile homes compared to traditional homes, they can be difficult to finance.